By THE ALASKA STORY

 The conveyance represents more than 96% completion of Alaska’s total land entitlement under the Statehood Act, according to the Department of the Interior, leaving only a relatively small portion still unresolved after more than six decades.

-One thought on “Alaska moves to block environmental groups from stopping transfer of federal land to Alaska”
+6 thoughts on “Alaska moves to block environmental groups from stopping transfer of federal land to Alaska”

 Interior Secretary Doug Burgum is such a breathe of fresh air after the suffocating woke previous Secretary “Karen” Haaland with “daddy’s girl” Lisa parading around the state tying knots in Alaska’s lifeline to energy and mineral production as well as many other developmental restrictions.